 In principle, there are two ways of gaining new knowledge: induction and deduction.

-Induction is the process of interferring a general principle (a general rule) from observing the word as it is or experiments.
+Induction is the process of interferring a general principle (a general rule) from observing experiments or the world as it is.
 By observation or measurement a scientitist collects information (data).
 The collection is influenced by the actual state of knowledge and the actual state of technology.
 For induction scientists can use their own data or the data of other scientists.
 From the data the scientist infers a general principle called hypothesis because the principle has not yet been proved (a 100% prove is not possible, see above).
 The hypothesis can be proved by a deduction.